siva-sundar/the-frontend-interview/README.md

 12. Can you apply z-index to a static element ?

 13. Difference b/w `visibility: hidden` and `display: none` .
-What are the internal stages affected if we toggle the values ?
+Which internal stages are affected if we change the values?

 14. Difference b/w `div > span` , `div span` , `div ~ span` , `div + span`